goblinfactory/konsole/backlog.md

 ### to fix

 ----

+(5.3.18) some of these have been fixed and are in the latest release.
+I need to review the bug list and remove those that have been fixed or no longer apply.

 - menu appears to be printing something to the console below the menu. run the sample app, and press and hold arrow key, and see black ' ' characters suddenly appear and start overwriting the main green demo screen area.
 - window ...on a window, seems to not work! (scrolling areas dont match)
 - detect screen width, so that we can make sure when printing off edge of screen this doesnt cause a problem.